Skip to main content

 Gives your affiliates the flexibility to direct visitors to specific pages within your website, rather than just the main landing page.

-Written by Sasha Gerold
+Written by Trackdesk Team

 Deep linking gives your affiliates the flexibility to direct visitors to specific pages within your website, rather than just the main landing page.
-This powerful feature helps affiliates create more targeted campaigns by linking directly to products, categories, or promotional pages that are most relevant to their audience.

-What is Deep Linking?
+What is deep linking?

 Deep linking allows you to send traffic to any page within your website's structure, as long as it's within the same domain as your configured landing page.